Seminar: P. Anandan, Translating AI Innovations into Solutions in the Global South

 Abstract

-presentation, I will share examples from India and other developing nations that demonstrate how AI-powered solutions are being designed, implemented, and scaled to improve people's lives, in manner consistent with Kentaro’s observation.
+According to Kentaro Toyama, technology predominantly acts as an amplifier of human effort and the strength of institutions.
+In this presentation, will share examples from India and other developing nations that demonstrate how AI-powered solutions are being designed, implemented, and scaled to improve people's lives, in manner consistent with Kentaro’s observation.

 Each project narrative will explore how specific problems were selected, the significant constraints and opportunities encountered during the design and development phases, and the approaches taken for implementation.
 The discussion will also address the challenges and possibilities associated with scaling these solutions.